ooddle

 Patience is not a personality trait.
 It is a regulated nervous system.

 You love your kids.
 You also want to scream into a pillow.
-Both can be true.
+Both can be true at the same time, and pretending otherwise only deepens the guilt that already runs through most parents on any given afternoon.
 Parenting stress hits a specific kind of nerve because there is no off switch, no quiet evening guaranteed, and no one to tag in when your patience runs out at 6:47 in the morning.
 The cereal is wrong.
 The shoes are missing.
 Someone is crying about the wrong color cup.
 And you are supposed to stay calm.

 Here is the truth most parenting advice misses.
 Patience is not a personality trait.
 It is a regulated nervous system.
 When your body is in fight-or-flight, you cannot logic your way into calm.
 You can only down-regulate the physiology first, then respond.
 This guide gives you the tools to do that, even when everyone in the house is loud.